skip to content

 Job Title:

-Understandings and experiences of infidelity in romantic relationships, Supervisor: Dr Véronique Mottier
+A sociological account of cheating: norms, meanings and practices of infidelity in intimate relationships , Supervisor: Dr Véronique Mottier